Artwork for podcast Inside Knowledge for people with IBS

 6. Considerations Beyond FODMAPs - other food based triggers for IBS

-Stay tuned for the next episode where I'll go deeper into the intricate process of reintroducing FODMAPs.
+Stay tuned for the next episode where I'll go deeper into the important process of reintroducing FODMAPs.

 Remember, always consult a healthcare professional before making significant dietary changes.